Kim Deitch: Early life and education

+Career

 Deitch regularly contributed comical, psychedelia-tinged comic strips (featuring the flower child "Sunshine Girl" and "Uncle Ed, The India Rubber Man") to New York City's premier underground newspaper, the East Village Other, beginning in 1967.
 He joined Bhob Stewart as an editor of EVO's all-comics spin-off, Gothic Blimp Works, in 1969.
 During this period, he lived with fellow cartoonist Spain Rodriguez in a sixth-floor walk-up apartment in New York's East Village.

+In 1969, he moved to San Francisco, which at that point was the epicenter of the underground comix movement.
 Deitch was also a publisher, as co-founder of the Cartoonists Co-Op Press, a publishing venture by Deitch, Jay Lynch, Bill Griffith, Jerry Lane, Willy Murphy, Diane Noomin, and Art Spiegelman that operated in 1973–1974.

-Deitch's The Boulevard of Broken Dreams was chosen by Time magazine in 2005 as one of the 100 best English-language graphic novels ever written.
+Deitch's The Boulevard of Broken Dreams, released in 2002, helped bring his work to the mainstream book trade.
+The book was chosen by Time magazine in 2005 as one of the 100 best English-language graphic novels ever written.

 In 2008, the Museum of Comic and Cartoon Art featured a retrospective exhibition of his work.

+Waldo

+Deitch's character Waldo the Cat, first created in c.
+1966, appears variously as a famous cartoon character of the 1930s, as an actual character in the "reality" of the strips, as the hallucination of a hopeless alcoholic surnamed Mishkin (a victim of the Boulevard of Broken Dreams), or as the demonic reincarnation of Judas Iscariot.
+He occasionally is even claimed to have overcome Deitch and created the comics himself.

+Speaking about Waldo in an interview, Deitch explained:

+Later in the interview, however, Deitch offered this admission:

 Personal life

 From his first relationship, to cartoonist and author Trina Robbins, Deitch has a daughter, Casey.

 Through most of the 1970s, Deitch was in an 11-year relationship with animator Sally Cruikshank.
-He met Pam Butler in 1994 and they subsequently married.
+He met fellow artist Pam Butler in 1994 and they subsequently married.
+Of Butler, Deitch says, "Her influence on my work cannot be underestimated.
+You could say that she has become my very best collaborator."

 Awards

-Deitch won the 2003 Eisner Award for Best Single Issue for The Stuff of Dreams (Fantagraphics) and in 2008 he was awarded an Inkpot Award.
-In 2014, he was nominated for the Ignatz Award for Outstanding Graphic Novel for The Amazing, Enlightening and Absolutely True Adventures of Katherine Whaley.
+Deitch won the 2003 Eisner Award for Best Single Issue for The Stuff of Dreams (Fantagraphics) and in 2008 he was given an Inkpot Award.